1. Customization

 Before you start migration, make sure your VirtueMart and PrestaShop stores are located in different folders or subfolders at FTP.
 Single shopping cart has to be located in a single folder.
 It will help Cart2Cart to recognize each of them and perform accurate migration.

 So, these are 4 things you should think about before starting VirtueMart to PrestaShop migration.
+For post-migration best practices, refer to our post-migration tips.
 If you still have some question, feel free to contact our Support Team.

 For more details, explore our FAQ section or schedule a call with a migration expert.